Weir Farm National Historical Park | WEIR FARM GROUNDS

 North of the Weir House is a small complex of farm-related buildings.
 From the house you can see the barn and tack house, and beyond this, blocked from view, is an icehouse and corn crib.
 Other historic structures include a tool shed, wells, and fences.
 All of these existed prior to Weir’s purchase of the farm in 1882.

 The only alterations to the barn are the wood shingle siding that was added in 1915 and the enlargement of one of the buildings to accommodate an automobile.
-The tack house—the small structure seen at the right side of the photo below—is a 1911 replacement of the original.
+The tack house—the hexagonal structure at the right of the barn complex—is a 1911 replacement of the original.
 The Weir Farm remained an active farm until the 1950s.

-Weir Barn and other farm-related buildings at Weir Farm National Historic Site
+Weir Barn and other farm-related buildings at Weir Farm National Historical Park

-Weir Barn and other farm-related buildings at Weir Farm National Historic Site
+Weir Barn and other farm-related buildings at Weir Farm National Historical Park

 TRUANT’S MEADOW

-Across Nod Hill Road from the barn is Traunt’s Meadow, which takes its name from one of Weir’s paintings.
-This land—ten acres in total—was not part of his original farm purchase, but was added in 1896 when he built Weir Pond farther to the east.
+Across Nod Hill Road from the barn is Truant’s Meadow, which takes its name from one of Weir’s paintings.
+This land—ten acres in total—was not part of his original farm purchase but was added in 1896 when he built Weir Pond farther to the east.
 Anyone walking to the pond must pass through the meadow.

 The small building located in the meadow was once a portable art studio.
 Called the Palace Car, it was built on runners and could be pulled to different locations by oxen.
 The building eventually became a playhouse for Weir’s three daughters.

-Traunt’s Meadow and the Palace Car at Weir Farm National Historic Site
+Truant’s Meadow and the Palace Car at Weir Farm National Historical Park

-Traunt’s Meadow and the Palace Car at Weir Farm National Historic Site
+Truant’s Meadow and the Palace Car at Weir Farm National Historical Park

 Back to the Top